pasqal-io/horqrux/docs/dqc.md

 # Fitting a nonlinear function using adjoint differentiation

-We can build a fully differentiable variational circuit by simply defining a sequence of gates and a set of optimizable parameter values.
+We can build a fully differentiable variational circuit by defining a sequence of gates and a set of optimizable parameter values.
 `horqrux` provides an implementation for the adjoint differentiation method[^1], which we can use to fit a function using a simple `Circuit` class.